doubledropco/webpack-typescript-sass-wordpress/README.md

-# Webpack + Typescript + Sass + Wordpress
+# Webpack + TypeScript + Sass + Wordpress

-A Wordpress starter theme powered by Webpack, Typescript, and Sass.
+A Wordpress starter theme powered by Webpack, TypeScript, and Sass.

 ## Developing and Deploying